-• Unrestricted net assets: net assets that are not subjected to externally imposed stipulations.
-Unrestricted net assets may be designated for specific purposes by action of management or the Board of Directors or may otherwise be limited by contractual agreements with outside parties.
-The Authority's unrestricted net assets include the general fund, where operational expenses and purchases of capital assets are paid, and the U.Fund.
+• Unrestricted net position: net position that is not subjected to externally imposed stipulations.
+Unrestricted net position may be designated for specific purposes by action of management or the Board of Directors or may otherwise be limited by contractual agreements with outside parties.
+The Authority's unrestricted net position includes the general fund, where operational expenses and purchases of capital assets are paid, and the U.Fund.
+The general fund may also include outstanding loans that remain after an entire trust is retired.

-o General Fund
+General Fund